Spring 2/Summer Year 3 PE Knowledge Organiser - coming soon

 - Lead healthy, active lives.

 Our unique park setting allows us to bring learning to life both inside and out.
 With this in mind, our PE lessons largely take place outdoors, or inside our gymnasium.
 Swimming lessons take place just a short walk away at a local secondary school.
-Our broad and balanced curriculum has been carefully planned to ensure it is relevant and purposeful.
-Pupils received a minimum of 2 hours of teacher-led PE lessons per week, with Year 4 pupils receiving an additional swimming lessons.
+Our broad and balanced curriculum, founded upon the Primary PE Planning Scheme of Work, has been carefully planned and personalised to ensure it is relevant and purposeful.
+It includes invasion games, athletics, gymnastics, dance, outdoor active and swimming.
+Pupils received a minimum of 2 hours of teacher-led PE lessons per week, with Year 5 pupils receiving an additional swimming lessons.

 Pupils evaluate their own performances, offer feedback to each other and receive feedback from their teacher based on the Success Checkers.
-Learning is benchmarked by the Focus Assessment Criteria to ensure standards and progress.
+Learning is benchmarked by the Primary PE Planning Success Criteria and Age Related Expectations.

 Our PE provision is supplemented by an extensive extra-curricular sport offer.
-As members of the RRPSSA and Active Surrey, pupils also access a range of local sporting competitions and events.
+As members of the RRPSSA, pupils also access a range of local sporting competitions and events.

 Contribution to SMSC and British Values: